sandwwraith/KEEP/proposals/extensions/serialization.md

 }
 ```

+### Nullability and Optionality

+> These two are different concepts.
+TBA.

 ## Code generation strategy

 ### Requirements

-First, let's narrow the scope for now and say that only class can be serializable, not interface, annotation or object.
+First, let's narrow the scope for now and say that only class can be serializable, not interface or annotation.
+(Enum classes and objects would be discussed later).

 If compiler plugin has complete control over the class, then it can automatically implement `KSerializer<T>` for class `T` if its every primary constructor parameter is `val` or `var` – since parameters which are not properties are impossible to save for restoring later.
 In this case (we called it **internal** serialization), plugin injects special synthetic constructor into the class to be able to correctly initialize its private and/or body properties.
 Delegated properties are not supported (they can be safely excluded from the process).